lzh-mb-mod/RTSCamera/README.md

   - Fix issues related with formation width and unit spacing in the base game.

+  - Fix the issue in the base game that engage order for ranged troops may cause the game freeze.

   - Issue focus charge command by clicking middle button on enemy units.

   - Select your troops by clicking middle button on units.